 Why Pakistan Is on the Road to Another IMF Bailout

-(Bloomberg) -- Pakistan’s economy is going through a familiar boom-and-bust cycle that may see it back at the door of the International Monetary Fund.
-Debt is soaring, the current-account deficit is widening, reserves are falling and the currency has been devalued four times in just eight months.
-A new government under Imran Khan, whose party claimed victory in a disputed election, may find that one of its first duties is to put together a team to negotiate with the IMF on yet another aid package, with his finance minister Asad Umar leading negotiations.
+(Bloomberg) -- Pakistan’s economy is going through a familiar boom-and-bust cycle that sees it back at the door of the International Monetary Fund.
+Debt is soaring, the current-account deficit is widening, reserves are falling and the currency has been devalued multiple times since December.
+Imran Khan’s new government has put together a team to meet with the IMF about yet another aid package, with his finance minister Asad Umar leading negotiations.

 1. How many bailouts has Pakistan needed?

 Twelve since the late 1980s.
 Most recently, in 2013, the government of Nawaz Sharif agreed to terms for an IMF loan of $6.6 billion disbursed over 36 months.
 During that time, the government mostly fell short of broadening the tax base or privatizing money-losing state-owned companies, as the IMF had hoped.
 Nevertheless, the economy rebounded after the IMF program, with growth accelerating, stocks soaring, the currency stabilizing and foreign-exchange reserves tripling to a record.
 All of that came undone last year as higher oil prices and the growth boom pushed up demand for imports, the current-account gap widened and reserves started to slide.

 2. What would a next bailout look like?

 The new government may need more than $12 billion, Umar said in August.
 That would be higher than the biggest IMF package extended to Pakistan until now, a $7.6 billion loan in 2008.
 The IMF typically provides three-year loan programs under its Extended Fund Facility to help countries facing balance-of-payments crises.
 The loans are often tied to economic targets the government has to meet, for example curbing fiscal or current-account deficits, trimming inflation or allowing more flexibility in currency policy.